PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-07 04:23:21
+Last updated: 2024-04-07 04:23:55
-Random Quote: I did it for me.
-I liked it.
-I was good at it.
-And I was really...
-I was alive. - Walter White
+Random Quote: You cannot change the nature of things.
+I am who I am.
+And you are who you are.
+Nothing will change that. - Ángel